McClelland Trail and Neighborhood Street Livability Improvements

-- December 2018 – Residents submit a funding application with 95 letters of support from residents; businesses; Emerson Elementary PTA, parents, and students; and the East Liberty Park Community Organization.
-The application requests funding to slow traffic and improve McClelland Trail crossings through physical street changes.
+- December 2018 – Residents submitted a funding application with 95 letters of support from residents; businesses; Emerson Elementary PTA, parents, and students; and the East Liberty Park Community Organization.
+The application requested funding to slow traffic and improve McClelland Trail crossings through physical street changes.

-- Early spring 2019 – The Community Development and Capital Improvement Programs’ (CDCIP) citizen-led advisory board recommends the funding application to the Mayor.
+- Early spring 2019 – The Community Development and Capital Improvement Programs’ (CDCIP) citizen-led advisory board recommended the funding application to the Mayor.

-- May 2019 – Mayor Biskupski includes the CDCIP board’s recommendation for full project funding in the recommended 2019-2020 budget.
+- May 2019 – Mayor Biskupski included the CDCIP board’s recommendation for full project funding in the recommended 2019-2020 budget.

-- Summer 2019 – The Salt Lake City Council approves the 2019-2020 budget and approves full funding for this project.
-Funding would support changes at 18 locations, or about three per street, depending on needs.
+- Summer 2019 – The Salt Lake City Council approved the 2019-2020 budget and approved full funding for this project.
+Depending on needs and funding availability, funding would support changes at up to 18 locations, or about three per street.

-- November 2019 – The Salt Lake City Transportation Division collects traffic data (see Project Data & Downloads links at bottom of page).
+- November 2019 – The Salt Lake City Transportation Division collected traffic data.

 - April 2020 – Early planning with volunteer residents from each project street.
-Discussions include project and street history, and a toolbox of potential speed reducing changes.
+Discussions included project and street history, and a toolbox of potential speed reducing changes.

 - June to July 2020 – In-person “Neighbor Walks” advertised and held separately on each of the six streets.
-City staff and fellow neighbors learn more about each street, their unique and shared qualities, their residents, and about the project itself.
-Attendees express their ideas and critiques.
+City staff and fellow neighbors learned more about each street, their unique and shared qualities, their residents, and about the project itself.
+Attendees expressed their ideas and critiques.
 Staff heard voices for and against the project.

 Letters of Support